shivaninja/sampledff/COMMITS/COMMIT_1/README.md

 3. stats.h file contains function declarations of functions that are declared in stats.c file

 ## Plan
+1. stats.c includes header file(stats.h) to connect with it.
+2. stats.h just declares(not defines) all the subroutine functions inside stats.c
-1. stats.c main function includes header file(stats.h) to connect with the subroutine functions which are also in stats.c and it
+3. So compiling stats.h from stats.c enables main function from stats.c to use subroutine functions via stats.h even if no function prototpes used in stats.c